ChatScript/ChatScript/WIKI/ChatScript-Json.md

 Instead it calls the function with each field of a line being an argument.
 This is sort of analogous to `:document` mode in that you can potentially read large amounts of data in a single volley and may need to use `^memorymark` and `^memoryfree` to manage the issue.

+`^readfile ( LINE filepath 'function)` reads a file and passes each line untouched as the sole argument to the function.

+Formerly called ^readfile (still accepted).

 ### `^jsonundecodestring`( string )